 - 1. The survey team recommends accreditation of the program in medical education of the Division of Biological and Medical Sciences program as the equivalent of a two-year school of basic medical sciences.
 Admission of the Division of Biological and Medical Sciences to Institutional Membership in the Association of American Medical Colleges is also recommended.
 On the basis of this visit, representatives of the Liaison Committee should be authorized to write "letters of reasonable assurance" where indicated. - 2.
-The team recommends that the following specific commendations be high-lighted in this accreditation report: - a) The University should be commended for its administrative reorganization of the Master of Medical Sciences Program and for the appointment of an effective leader in Dr. Pierre Galletti. - b) Dr. Galletti should be commended for his effectiveness in improving faculty morale and team effort as evidenced by the cooperation and support of the section leaders and of the MMS faculty at large. - c) Both the faculty and the administration should be commended for the recent inclusion of MMS students in the affairs of the division, both on formal committees and by means of informal communications. - d) The University should be commended for the continued general high quality of its MMS faculty and student body and for its recent intensive efforts to reduce the attrition rate.
+The team recommends that the following specific commendations be highlighted in this accreditation report: - a) The University should be commended for its administrative reorganization of the Master of Medical Sciences Program and for the appointment of an effective leader in Dr. Pierre Galletti. - b) Dr. Galletti should be commended for his effectiveness in improving faculty morale and team effort as evidenced by the cooperation and support of the section leaders and of the MMS faculty at large. - c) Both the faculty and the administration should be commended for the recent inclusion of MMS students in the affairs of the division, both on formal committees and by means of informal communications.

+Document from the collections of the AAMC Not to be reproduced without permission d) The University should be commended for the continued general high quality of its MMS faculty and student body and for its recent intensive efforts to reduce the attrition rate.